Baháʼí Faith and gender equality: Serving in administration

 In terms of Baháʼí administration, all positions except for membership on the Universal House of Justice are open to men and women.
 No specific reason has been given for this exception, but ʻAbdu'l-Bahá has stated that there is a wisdom for it, which would eventually become clear.
-The only other field where ʻAbdu'l-Baha did not extend full and equal participation to women was in military endeavors, since he regarded the taking of human life incompatible with women's role as mothers.
+The only other field where ʻAbdu'l-Baha did not extend full and equal participation to women was in military endeavors, since he regarded the taking of human life as incompatible with women's role as mothers.

 There are two branches of Baháʼí administration: appointed and elected.

 Appointed

 Hands of the Cause

 Hands of the Cause were a select group of Baháʼís, appointed for life, whose main function was to propagate and protect the Baháʼí Faith.
-Unlike the members of the elected institutions and other appointed institutions in the Baháʼí Faith, who serve in those offices, these are considered to have demonstrated sincerity and praiseworthy morals and qualities and achieved a distinguished rank in service to the religion and an overall station above a National Spiritual Assembly as well as individual members of the Universal House of Justice – indeed it is the highest station that could be achieved open to anyone in the religion.
+Unlike the members of the elected institutions and other appointed institutions in the Baháʼí Faith who serve in those offices, these are considered to have demonstrated sincerity and praiseworthy morals and qualities and achieved a distinguished rank in service to the religion and an overall station above a National Spiritual Assembly as well as individual members of the Universal House of Justice – indeed it is the highest station that could be achieved open to anyone in the religion.
 The title is no longer given out.
 The work of the Hands of the Cause is now carried out by the Continental Counsellors and the Auxiliary Boards.

 Eight out of the fifty known Hands of the Cause were women (in order of appointment):